 - dollop of sour cream, to garnish each bowl

-- Cut off beet tops, trim, peel and rinse under cold water.
+- Cut off beet tops, trim, peel, and rinse under cold water.
 In a pot, cover the beets with water and boil for 40 minutes or until cooked.

 - Hard-boil 2 large eggs.

 - When beets are cooked, remove them from the water, reserving 2 cups of the liquid.
 Set aside to cool.
-Rinse the beets in cold water and cool by placing them in the refrigerator.
+Rinse the beets in cold water and cool them by placing them in the refrigerator.

 - Peel the 2 hard-boiled eggs and separate the yolks from the whites.
-Chop the whites up and set aside.
-Chop either chives or scallions and put into a small bowl with egg yolk and 1/4 tsp. of salt.
+Chop the whites up and set them aside.
+Chop either chives or scallions and put them into a small bowl with egg yolk and 1/4 tsp. of salt.
 The salt will help to bring out the onion flavor.
 Mash the yolks chives or scallions with the salt.
 Set aside.

 - Once cooled, grate the beets into a bowl.
 Set aside.

-- When ready to serve, chop up fresh dill and sprinkle on top of each individual bowl of soup.
+- When ready to serve, chop up fresh dill and sprinkle it on top of each individual bowl of soup.
 Additional dollops of sour cream may also be added at this time.